Pingid/fiar/packages/rules/README.md

 })
 ```

-Replacing the path field in a match declaration provides infered model type into the `request.resource.data` and an extra utility function called
+Providing the model as the first argument in a match declaration injects the inferred model type into the `request.resource.data` and introduces an additional utility function called `isValid`:

 ```ts
 const ruless = ruleset(({ service }) => {